oplS16projects/Small-Business-Simulator---Sridhar-Rangan-and-Behailu-Tekletsadik/README.md

 ##Overview
 The general purpose of our project was to create a helper program for a small business looking to broaden their financial options.
 The project was divided into two parts, with the first part being a HTML webpage which prompts the user for inputs for the Black-Scholes model.
 The second part of the project was the creation of the Black-Scholes model and adding variability to the simulation.
 The end product of the project was a program that could provide an estimation for stocks for our small business in question.
+The Black-Scholes model is an ideal based simulation of the minimum market price of a stock based on a call/put perspective.
+It takes into account the stock price, the strike price, the interest, the time duration and the volatility of the stock itself.
+In reality, the nature of stock trading cannot be predicted and this is a very lightweight model.
+Most stock predictive models and future analysis simulations take into account terabytes of data.
+This is obviously not feasible with our resources.

 ##Screenshot